Frequently Asked Questions About Virtual Permits

 What if I have other questions?

 We will be glad to assist you.
-Our customer service staff will be available to assist you in English or Spanish.
-WE can answer your questions by phone or online.
-While we remain on campus, we also are glad to assist you in person at 340 Bonair Siding.
-Please send questions, comments, and feedback through our online comment form.
-You might also want to visit our new parking management system microsite for updates and resources, including a "How To" Guide to help you use the new system.
+Our customer service staff is available to assist you in English or Spanish.
+We can answer your questions at 650.723.9362 or firstname.lastname@example.org.
+You might also want to visit our parking management system microsite for updates and resources, including a "How To" Guide to help you use the system.